Missing: Police need help finding woman last seen involved in disturbance

-INDEPENDENCE, MO (KCTV) – Independence detectives are asking for help finding a woman that was recently seen involved in a disturbance with an older man.
+INDEPENDENCE, Missouri (KCTV/KSMO) -- Independence detectives are asking for help finding a woman that was recently seen involved in a disturbance with an older man.

-Jaiden Allinder, 20, was last seen in the early morning hours on Sunday, December 20 at her home near MO-78 and South Powahatan Court in Independence.
+Jaiden Allinder, 20, was last seen in the early morning hours on Sunday, Dec.
+20 at her home near Missouri Highway 78 and South Powahatan Court in Independence.

-According to police, Jaiden was seen involved in a disturbance at the time of her disappearance with a man believed to be Pedro “Rico” Jurado, 33-years-old.
+According to police, Allinder was seen involved in a disturbance at the time of her disappearance with a man believed to be 33-year-old Pedro “Rico” Jurado.
 The two left the area in the man’s lifted with pickup truck, unknown make, model or license plate.

 Allinder’s vehicle, a 2016 blue Ford Focus, with Missouri license plate VE5G5A, was also missing form her home.